Monday, December 15, 2008

 tail -+ {line number} {filename}

-will print the last number of lines of the file
+will print the last

 by default will print 10 last lines of file.